FAQs

 Would it be better for me to see a male or a female therapist?

 This is a very important, personal choice.
 Some women prefer to see a woman therapist; some prefer to see a male therapist.
 Similarly, some men want to work with a male therapist, while others have a preference for a woman therapist.
 The most important factor in counseling is the relationship—the connection—between the therapist and the client, not the gender of the therapist.
 A woman can have a wonderful therapeutic relationship with a male therapist and an awful relationship with a female therapist or vice versa.
 Once a safe, trusting, nurturing therapeutic alliance is established, the issue of gender sometimes becomes less important.
-For those clients, however, male or female, who would prefer to work with a woman therapist, please contact Lorena directly or request her when you fill out the Contact Form.
-For those clients who would like to see a male therapist, please contact Tom directly or request him on the Contact Form.

 How long should I expect therapy to last?